 - 9.3.5 The SAC coincides with a number of units of the underpinning Birklands and Bilhaugh SSSI including units 4, 5, 6, 7, 8, 10 and 12 (Appendix C).
 All units are classed as being unfavourable recovering, with the exception of unit 9 which is classed as bring unfavourable no change.
 The unfavourable condition for these units is not directly attributable to recreational impacts for most units, but impacts such as compaction and eutrophication are likely to affect the ability of long term site management to improve habitat condition and ultimately the achievement of the sites conservation objectives (Appendix B).
-Unfavourable conditions at unit 12 is attributable to recreational pressure with the condition assessment noting that areas of the woodland and heathland have been replaced with areas of hardstanding, buildings and surfaced walkways (Appendix C). - 9.3.6 The visitor survey undertaken as part of the RIA highlighted the types of visits and activities undertaken on site and visitor behaviour113.
+Unfavourable conditions at unit 12 is attributable to recreational pressure with the condition assessment noting that areas of the woodland and heathland have been replaced with areas of hardstanding, buildings and surfaced walkways (Appendix C). - 9.3.6 The visitor survey undertaken as part of the RIA highlighted the types of visits and activities undertaken on site and visitor behaviour122.
 The most frequently recorded activities were shown to be walking, dog walking and bird/wildlife watching.
 Dog walkers were the group who visited the most frequently.
 Over three quarters of visitors arrived by car with the remainder travelling to the site by foot.
 Proximity to home was the most commonly given reason for site choice.
-Other reasons given for visiting were the Major Oak, local knowledge of the site, the environment for dogs, and wildlife interest. - 9.3.7 As set out in Section 7.4, analysis of postcode data using only the two most frequent activity types (walkers and dog walkers), and those who visit at least once a month provided a suggested recreational ZOI of 8.9km (see Figure 7.2). - 9.3.8 A number of polices have been screened in for further consideration in the Appropriate Assessment as they allocate residential development within this suggested provisional ZOI (as listed below and shown in Figure 9.2). - Policy OB/MU/1 Land at the rear of Petersmith Drive.
+Other reasons given for visiting were the Major Oak, local knowledge of the site, the environment for dogs, and wildlife interest. - 9.3.7 As set out in Section 7.4, analysis of postcode data using only the two most frequent activity types (walkers and dog walkers), and those who visit at least once a month provided a suggested recreational ZOI of 8.9km (see Figure 7.2). - 9.3.8 A number of polices have been screened in for further consideration in the Appropriate Assessment as they allocate residential development within this suggested provisional ZOI (as listed below and shown in Figure 9.2). - Core Policy 2A Entry Level Eception. - Policy OB/MU/1 Land at the rear of Petersmith Drive.
 225 units. - Policy OB/MU/2 Land between Kirk Drive, Stepnall Heights and Hallam Road.
 120 units. - Policy Bi/Ho/2 Land to the north of Mansfield Road.
-50 units. - Policy ED/Ho/2 Land to the north of Kirklington Road.
-136 units. - Policy Bi/MU/1 Land to the east of Eakring Road.
+136 units. - Policy ED/Ho/2 Land to the north of Kirklington Road.
+50 units. - Policy Bi/MU/1 Land to the east of Eakring Road.
 75 units. - Policy Ra/MU/1 Land at Kirklington Road.
-6 units. - Policy Cl/MU/1 Land at the former Clipstone Colliery.
-120 units. - GRT/1.
+6 units. - Policy CI/MU/1 Land at the former Clipstone Colliery.
+120 units. - Policy GRT/1.
 Pitch Requirements. - Policy GRT2.
-Additional Provision on Existing Sites.
-Site GTR/5 can accommodate 11 pitches.
-Site GTR/4 can accommodate 3 pitches.
-Site GTR/1 can accommodate 13 pitches.
-Site GTR/2 can accommodate 3 pitches.
+Ollerton Sites OB/GRT/1 5 (21 pitches). - Policy GRT3.
+Site OB/GRT/6 6 pitches.

-113 It is noted that the visitor survey undertaken for the RIA covered the Sherwood Forest National Nature Reserve (which comprises a large proportion of Budby South Forest RSPB Reserve) in addition to the SAC.
+122 It is noted that the visitor survey undertaken for the RIA covered the Sherwood Forest National Nature Reserve (which comprises a large proportion of Budby South Forest RSPB Reserve) in addition to the SAC.

-Figure 9.2: DPD allocations within proposed suggested Birklands & Bilhaugh ZOI which would result in additional dwellings.
+Figure 9.2: DPD allocations within suggested Birklands & Bilhaugh ZOI which would result in additional dwellings.